jessepav/lacygoill-wiki-backup/bug/vim.md

 ```
     E1096: Returning a value in a function without a return type

+I guess it would require that Vim re-orders the checks.
+First, it should check whether the  function returns some value while the header
+does not specify any return type.
+Then, it should check the rest.

 ## ?

 Do you remember our  trick which consists in using the wrong  type `job` to make